Overview

 Required skills/characteristics

-• Good academic standing at a minimum 2.5 cumulative GPA and good judicial standing with the university (your application gives us permission to check your standing)
+• Good academic standing at a minimum 2.5 cumulative GPA, and good conduct standing with the university.

 • Enthusiasm about the university and what it offers students